DaInCi670/Odin-Rock-Paper-Scissors/README.md

 # Odin-Rock-Paper-Scissors

-A rock paper scissors game built with JavaScript
+A rock paper scissors game built with HTML, CSS and JavaScript

-## Setup

-To run this app, clone the repo and run the 'index.html' file.
-App runs in browser console terminal